mcneel/computeclient_js/docs/Curve.rst

    Offsets this curve.
 If you have a nice offset, then there will be one entry in the array.
-If the original curve had kinks or the offset curve had self intersections, you will get multiple segments in the offset_curves[] array.
+If the original curve had kinks or the offset curve had self intersections, you will get multiple segments in the output array.

    :param rhino3dm.Plane plane: Offset solution plane.
    :param float distance: The positive or negative distance to offset.